This Oct. 23, supporters will mark AADC Deficiency Awareness Day

 The awareness day for this extremely rare disease is marked annually with a communitywide virtual gathering featuring patients, caregivers, advocates, and experts.
 In previous years, the event featured overviews of basic information on the disease, the journey of patients and caregivers to achieve a diagnosis, and discussions on how gene therapies can be used to treat AADC deficiency.

-“This year we commemorate the fifth annual AADC Deficiency Awareness Day, and I am so proud of what we have been able to accomplish,” Kelly Heger, founder of the AADC Family Network, said in an email from PTC Therapeutics sent to AADC News.
-PTC is the developer of a gene therapy for the disease that’s under review in the U.S.
+“This year we commemorate the fifth annual AADC Deficiency Awareness Day, and I am so proud of what we have been able to accomplish,” Kelly Heger, founder of the AADC Family Network, said in a statement provided to AADC News.

 Heger’s daughter, Jillian, lives with AADC deficiency.